swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 8. Merge the pull request/merge request to the main branch
 9. Switch back to the main branch and pull latest changes

-The following diagram illustrates control flow of the experiment at the end of this chapter:
+The following diagram illustrates the control flow of the experiment:

 ```mermaid
 flowchart TB